home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 ## Button controls for class skills

 If you've unlocked the class system, button controls for casting player and party skills will become available, depending on the class you've selected.
+For task skills see [action `habitica.cast_skill`](#action-habiticacast_skill)

 ### Mage